gosiqueira/learn-tensorflow/README.md

 ## Summary

-Following the oficial documentation, I split the content in topics and sub topics such that:
+Following the official documentation, I split the content in topics and sub topics such that:
 - Beginner
   * ML basics with Keras
     1. Basic image classification